 expat mortgages favicon

-The number of expat mortgages coming through brokers has risen steeply over the last 2 years, this figure now stands at 71% from 64% last year.
+The number of expat mortgages coming through brokers has risen steeply over the last 2 years, this figure now stands at 74.3% from 64% in the last 12 months

 Independent broker benefits